Feeling sick

 High levels of calcium in the blood

-Feeling nauseous may be a symptom of high levels of calcium in your blood (hypercalcaemia).
 If the cancer spreads to the bones, the cancer cells make the bone break down and release calcium into the blood.
 This can cause you to feel tired, thirsty and confused.
 Hypercalcaemia is more common in some types of advanced cancer.
-Drinking more water can help but you may also be given drugs to lower your calcium levels.
+Drinking more water can sometimes help.
+You may also be given drugs to lower your calcium levels.
 These are called bisphosphonates, which are usually given through a drip into a vein.

 More resources